Lockheed Ventura: Royal New Zealand Air Force

 By this time No. 2 Squadron RNZAF at Ohakea and No. 9 Squadron RNZAF were also using the type.
 The following year No. 4 Squadron RNZAF and No. 8 Squadron RNZAF also received Venturas.
 Some squadrons were retained on garrison duty while others followed the allied advance to Emirau and Green Island and to New Britain.
 RNZAF Venturas were tasked with routine patrols, anti-shipping strikes, minelaying, bombing and strafing missions, air-sea rescue patrols, and photographic reconnaissance missions.
-In an apparently bizarre case of taking Lockheed's marketing slogan of The Fighter-Bomber too literally, even briefly, Venturas conducted fighter sweeps.

 RNZAF machines often clashed with Japanese fighters, notably during an air-sea rescue patrol on Christmas Eve 1943.
-NZ4509 was attacked by nine Japanese single-engined fighters over St. George's Channel.
-It shot down three, later confirmed, and claimed two others as probables, although it suffered heavy damage in the action.
+NZ4509 was attacked by nine Japanese single-engine fighters over St. George's Channel.
+It shot down three, later confirmed, and claimed two others as probable, although it suffered heavy damage in the action.
 The pilot, Flying Officer D. Ayson and navigator, Warrant Officer W. Williams, were awarded the DFC.
 The dorsal turret gunner Flight Sergeant G. Hannah was awarded the DFM.

-By late 1944 the Ventura began to be phased out of front line action as the RNZAF backed away from the Patrol Bomber concept, orders for PV-2 Harpoons were canceled after a handful of aircraft had been delivered.
+By late 1944 the Ventura began to be phased out of frontline action as the RNZAF backed away from the Patrol Bomber concept, orders for PV-2 Harpoons were canceled after a handful of aircraft had been delivered.
 At VJ Day only 30 PV-1 aircraft remained on the front-line with No. 3 Squadron at Jacquinot Bay.